 A minimum of 30 semester hours of graduate credit is required.
 At least 15 semester hours must be in chemistry courses.
 An overall GPA of 3.0 must be maintained.
 Details are given in the current “Graduate School Bulletin”.

 1. Students must pass at least four graduate courses from at least three of six divisions (or research areas) with a minimum grade of ‘C’ in any one course.
 A ‘C-’ grade is considered unacceptable.
 The areas are: Analytical Chemistry, Biochemistry, Inorganic Chemistry, Organic Chemistry, Physical Chemistry, and Physics.
-An overall GPA of 3.0 or greater is required by the Graduate School.
+An overall GPA of 3.0 or greater is required by the School of Interdisciplinary and Graduate Studies.